WadasGrzegorz/docs/docker-best-practices.md

 More about build secrets you can find [here](https://docs.docker.com/build/building/secrets/)

 ### 8. Use ephemeral containers for your application
 Make sure that your application is stateless and does not store any data in the container.
+This means that you can destroy your container at any time without losing any data.
 This will allow you to scale your application horizontally and make it more resilient.

 ### 9. Scan your Docker images for vulnerabilities
 Use tools like [Trivy](https://trivy.dev/latest/) to scan your Docker images for vulnerabilities.
 This will help you identify and fix security issues before deploying your application.